 We sample EIN births on a quarterly basis using a two-phase selection procedure.
 To be eligible for selection, a birth must either have no industry classification or be classified in an industry within the scope of the Service Annual Survey, the Annual Wholesale Trade Survey, or the Annual Retail Trade Survey, and it must meet certain criteria regarding its quarterly payroll.
 In the first phase, we stratify births by broad industry groups and a measure of size based on quarterly payroll.
 A relatively large sample is drawn and canvassed to obtain a more reliable measure of size, consisting of receipts in two recent months and a new or more detailed industry classification code.
 Births that have not returned their questionnaire after 30 days are contacted by telephone.

 Using this more reliable information, in the second phase we subject the selected births from the first phase to probability proportional-to-size sampling with overall probabilities equivalent to those used in drawing the initial Quarterly Services Survey sample from the December 2010 Business Register.
 The births selected for the Quarterly Services Survey sample are a subsample of the births selected for the Service Annual Survey sample.
+As with initial sampling, births selected for Accommodation (NAICS 721) are a subsample of births selected from the Annual Retail Trade Survey.
 Because of the time it takes for a new employer firm to acquire an EIN from the IRS, and because of the time needed to accomplish the two-phase birth-selection procedure, we add births to the sample approximately 9 months after they begin operation.

 If a firm was selected with certainty and had more than one establishment at the time of sampling, any new establishments that the firm acquires, even if under new or different EINs, are included in the sample with certainty.